-3.3 FORMAL ACTION
+5. FORMAL ACTION

-3.3.1 Level of Warning
+5.1 Level of Warning

 The level of warning you may receive for misconduct/gross misconduct will depend on how serious the council considers the alleged actions to be and your previous conduct in all the circumstances.
-In the event of alleged gross misconduct the formal process may commence at Stage 4 -see 3.4 below.
+In the event of alleged gross misconduct, the formal process may commence at Stage 4 -see 3.4 below.

-3.3.2 Disciplinary Letters
+5.2 Disciplinary Letters

 If there is a concern about an employee's conduct or behaviour then a letter will be given to the employee advising them of the allegation(s) and reasons why this is unacceptable.
 The letter should invite the employee to attend a meeting at which the alleged misconduct will be discussed and will inform the employee of their right to be accompanied to the meeting.
 The letter will specify at which stage the disciplinary procedure is being invoked (see 4 stages below) and if invoked at Stage 4 for Gross Misconduct the letter will warn that a potential outcome could be dismissal.
 The time, date and venue of the meeting will also be advised.
-Any documents to be produced at the meeting will also be provided.
+The Council will provide copies of all evidence, including witness statements, in advance to allow a fair opportunity to respond.

-3.3.3 Disciplinary Meetings
+5.3 Disciplinary Meetings